 Switchyard Brewing Company

 Whether you want to try a flight of handcrafted, flavorful beers or locally brewed kombucha, Switchyard Brewing Company is an ideal spot to relax and unwind.
 It was one of my first stops during my recent visit.
 Since I had a long day ahead of me, I kept it simple and light with pita chips, hummus, and Circle Kombucha (Peach Blossom).
-Switchyard Brewing Company is a local, family friendly, all ages craft brewery located in downtown Bloomington – just north of the Courthouse Square.
+Switchyard Brewing Company is a local, family-friendly, all ages craft brewery located in downtown Bloomington – just north of the Courthouse Square.

 The Tap Brewery

 The Tap is clearly a college favorite!
-This brewery and craft beer bar boast one of Indiana’s largest selections of small-batch craft beer.
+This brewery and craft beer bar boasts one of Indiana’s largest selections of small-batch craft beer.
 You will discover 90 hand-picked beers on the tap each day.
 Every day, their draft menu changes.

 Tap’s beer list spans a broad variety of styles, ranging from original Tap brews to rare regional favorites and imports brought to Bloomington from around the globe.
-They have standard and seasonal flavors as well as ciders and saisons and strong ales.
+They have standard and seasonal flavors as well as ciders and Saisons and strong ales.
 In addition, they have over 400 bottled beers to choose from besides their craft beers on tap, featuring a broad range of styles from breweries around the globe.

 Want to try something new?
 Try one of their blended drafts or beer shots for a remix of flavor.
 Are you a coffee lover?
 I recommend 3 Floyds Brewing Co.
 Wigsplitter or Founders Brewing Co.
 Breakfast Stout.
 I was also quite impressed with the Kentucky Bourbon Barrel Ale!

-Scholars Keep – CLOSING
+Scholars Keep – CLOSED

 Finding a good veggie burger was nearly impossible to find when I first started eating them in the early 2000s.
 Thankfully, veggie burgers are practically everywhere now!
 If you’re ever in the Bloomington area and looking for a fantastic veggie burger, be sure to drop in at Scholar’s Keep!
 Their veggie burger consists of a vegan patty, tomato, vegan mayo, shaved iceberg, and red onion.